vinyldns/vinyldns/rfcs/0001-pluggable-repos.md

     DynamoDBUserRepository()
 ```

-The goal will be to allow users to _configure_ what database implementation they are using.
+The goal will be to allow users to _configure_ what database implementation they are using so that they can use any database they want.
+The database implementation will be dynamically loaded when VinylDNS starts up.

 # Motivation
 [motivation]: #motivation